1Loaf-of-Bread/MassFacebookGroupPoster/README.md

 ### How to Edit Post Message:
 To edit your post message, type what you want to post into the file 'postText.txt'.
 Spaces, special chars, newlines are all okay, write the message as your normally would on Facebook.

+### How to Launch Program:
+Make sure 'groups.list', 'postText.txt', and 'chromedriver.exe' are all in the same dir as 'MFGP.py'.
+To launch the program, just double click 'MFGP.py' or use the command `python MFGP.py` in terminal.